AaronWizard/Aarons-To-Do-App/README.md

 ```

 The API already has a migration, and the `dotnet ef database update` command is run automatically when the dev container is created.

+## Missing features and other limitations

+The app lacks ways to sort, search, or filter the user's list of tasks.

+The app lacks user account management that would be in a more complete app:

+- Email verification
+- Password changing
+- Password resetting
+- 2FA login

+Note that since user accounts are implemented using the Identity Framework, it would be easy to add these features in the future.

+The front-end lacks some amount of polish in its visuals and user experience.

+Authentication is done using JWT access tokens and refresh tokens sent by the API in the response body of its login endpoint, and are stored in session storage in the front-end app.
+During development I learned that this method is out of date and vulnerable to XSS attacks, with new token handling strategies available.
+However, by the time I learned this I had already built the majority of the full application.
+I made the decision to postpone switching away from my current token handling strategy due to time constraints.